This page was last updated on 15 September, 2021.

 Detailed Tourist Information

 Businesses such as banks, supermarkets, restaurants and salons are open.
-Health measures including handwashing, wearing a mask and social distancing of 3 feet apply.
+Health measures including handwashing, wearing a mask and social distancing of 1 metre (3 feet) apply.
 Some businesses have limits on the number of customers permitted to enter at one time.
-Only 10 customers are permitted inside bank service areas and only 20 customers inside supermarkets.
+Only 10 customers are permitted inside bank service areas and only 20 customers inside supermarkets, night clubs and bars.
+Prevention measures must be followed inside and while queuing to enter.
 Some offices and businesses may also require temperature checks before entry.
-Nightclubs and bars remain closed, however other establishments serving alcohol are permitted to open until 9pm.
+Nightclubs, bars and other establishments serving alcohol are permitted to open until 9pm.

 You are required to wear face masks in all commercial premises, public places and government buildings.
 Places of worship are permitted to hold services.
-Healthcare facilities and pharmacies remain open with health measures in place.
-Large gatherings including sporting events, weddings and funerals are permitted as long as preventative measures can be maintained.
+Education facilities, healthcare facilities and pharmacies remain open with health measures in place.

 Data Source: covidcontrols.co